orkes-io/docs/docs/sdks/java.md

  export CONDUCTOR_SERVER_URL="https://[your-cluster-name].orkesconductor.io/api"
 ```

-- If you want to run the workflow on the Orkes Conductor Playground, set the Conductor Server variable as follows:
+- If you want to run the workflow on the Orkes Developer Edition, set the Conductor Server variable as follows:

 ```shell
 export CONDUCTOR_SERVER_URL=https://developers.orkes.cloud/api